History of ESPN on ABC: ABC's original coverage of the NBA

-Meanwhile, ABC first signed a deal with the National Basketball Association to become the league's primary television partner in 1964; the network's first game telecast aired on January 3, 1965 (a game between the Boston Celtics and Cincinnati Royals).
+Meanwhile, ABC first signed a deal with the National Basketball Association (NBA) to become the league's primary television partner in 1964; the network's first game telecast aired on January 3, 1965 (a game between the Boston Celtics and Cincinnati Royals).
 ABC's initial alliance with the NBA first came about due to ABC Sports head Roone Arledge's search for live programming that could diminish the ratings of CBS Sports Spectacular, and ABC's own analogy program, Wide World of Sports a boost with sponsors.
 ABC initially paid the NBA only $650,000 for the rights annually.

 For much of the 1960s, ABC only televised Sunday afternoon games, including during the NBA Playoffs.
 This meant that ABC did not have to televise a potential NBA Finals deciding game if it were played on a weeknight.
 In 1969, ABC did televise Game 7 of the Los Angeles Lakers–Boston Celtics series in prime time on a weeknight.
 The following season, ABC aired the 1970 NBA Finals in its entirety, making it the first Finals series to have all games televised nationally.

 By 1969, ABC's NBA contract worth only $3 million.
 To put things into proper perspective, in 1969, Major League Baseball's television contract with NBC was worth $16.5 million while the National Football League cost CBS about $22 million.
 What that meant is that ABC had made a bargain in purchasing the television rights to the NBA, considering the league's steady ratings.
-To give you a better idea, ABC's ratings for the NBA rose from a 6.0 in 1965 to an 8.2 in 1968.
+ABC's ratings for the NBA rose from a 6.0 in 1965 to an 8.2 in 1968.

 ABC lost the broadcast rights to the NBA to CBS after the 1972–73 season, with the network's initial tenure with the league ending with its last NBA Finals game on May 10, 1973.
 ABC filled the void left by losing the NBA by counterprogramming Wide World of Sports on Sundays against CBS' NBA coverage.